Policy & Project Coordinator

-Health Care For All (HCFA) is a state-based consumer health advocacy organization that is celebrating its 35th anniversary in 2020.
-HCFA’s mission is to advocate for health justice in Massachusetts by working to promote health equity and ensure coverage and access for all, and we are recognized as a national leader in its work.
+Health Care For All (HCFA) is a state-based consumer health advocacy organization founded in 1985.
+HCFA’s mission is to advocate for health justice in Massachusetts by working to promote health equity and ensure coverage and access for all.
+The organization is recognized as a national leader in its work.

-The Policy and Project Coordinator provides critical coalition coordination, event planning, policy analysis and research, advocacy, grassroots organizing, and overall administrative support for HCFA’s priority issues and campaigns.
-This role includes a focus on organizing and engaging statewide coalitions representing various constituencies, such as consumer advocates, community organizations, health care professionals, academics and insurers to promote campaign success.
+The Policy and Project Coordinator provides critical policy work, research, advocacy, coalition support, and overall administrative support for HCFA’s priority issues and campaigns.
+This role includes a focus on engaging statewide coalitions representing various constituencies, such as consumer advocates, diverse community organizations, health care professionals, researchers and insurers to promote the organization’s campaigns.

-- Produce reports, fact sheets, action alerts, blog posts, talking points, and other written materials as needed in coordination with the policy team
+- Conduct research for advocacy campaigns and support the production of reports, fact sheets, action alerts, blog posts, talking points, and other written materials as needed in coordination with the policy team

-- Expand, activate and convene coalition membership to promote HCFA’s campaign(s)
+- Expand, activate, educate and convene coalition membership to promote HCFA’s campaign(s)

 - Manage coalition member lists, assist with communications to coalition members and maintain ongoing communication and engagement

 - Provide logistical support for campaign and coalition meetings

 - Educate diverse communities about HCFA’s campaigns and issue areas